13mralex/c4-pyatv-remote/doumentation.md

 ·	Select the desired device, the Protocols and Device ID property will populate

-·	Select MRP for remote commands, Companion to launch apps
+·	Select AirPlay for remote commands, Companion to launch apps

 ·	After setting the protocol, the device will display a PIN on screen